What Are Disc Brakes And How Do They Work?

 Why Drilled and Slotted Rotors are Sometimes Used

 Standard disc brake systems use smooth rotors to press the brake pads against.
 These work fine during infrequent stops, but once you start stopping very regularly, your rotors and brake pads have the potential to overheat and stop working properly.
 If your brake pads become too hot, they won't grip your rotor properly.
-There is also the chance that your equipment can be damaged during don't contact the brake pads as regularly, and that can help your vehicle and other driving environments.
+There is also the chance that your equipment can be damaged if you don't contact the brake pads as regularly, and that can help your vehicle and other driving environments.

 Drilled and slotted rotors are used on many race vehicles as a way to reduce the issues you face with overheating as you drive around.
 If you brake regularly and your brake parts get hot, you could replace them and keep going.
 Drilled rotors have special cross-drilled patterns that encourage air to flow through and reduce the overall temperature of the brake pads and the rotors.
 The same results can be achieved by investing in slotted rotors.
 These special rotors also dissipate heat and help you avoid issues with brake fade that other brake parts challenge you with.